7 major trends that will rule DevOps in 2020

 Cloud-Native - the new normal

 Cloud-Native has opened new possibilities for cloud automation and implementing cloud-native practices that have led us to better innovation, faster development, and richer customer experience.
 Cloud automation manages the installation, configuration, and supervision of cloud computing services automatically.
-Oracle’s predictions of Cloud-Native estimates that by 2025, 80% of the IT sector will move to the cloud.
-And this belief in the Cloud-Native drift is further cemented by the CNCF survey which states that the use of Cloud-Native technologies in production has grown to 200%.
+Oracle’s predictions of Cloud-Native estimate that by 2025, 80% of the IT sector will move to the cloud.
+And this belief in the Cloud-Native drift is further cemented by the CNCF survey, which states that the use of Cloud-Native technologies in production has grown to 200%.
 This means it is time for organizations to start investing in cloud and cloud technologies apart from investing only in IT.
 The best example of this is the phenomenal success of Netflix.
 Their early adoption of cloud-native technologies has given them a huge competitive advantage.
 So going in 2020, I expect Cloud-Native to be the new normal.